-The Abortion Rights Coalition of Canada (ARCC) is “pro-choice”, with a primary focus on ensuring abortion rights and access for women and transgender people capable of pregnancy (“trans”).
+The Abortion Rights Coalition of Canada (ARCC) is “pro-choice”, with a primary focus on ensuring abortion rights and access for all people capable of pregnancy.
 ARCC affirms the following:

-- To achieve equality, all women and trans people must have the right to decide for themselves whether and when they will bear children, and how many.
+- To achieve equality, all people capable of pregnancy must have the right to decide for themselves whether and when they will bear children, and how many.
 Without control of their fertility, they cannot have autonomy over their lives and cannot play a full and equal role in society.

-- Women and trans people have a constitutionally-based right to unrestricted, fully-funded abortion, without legal or other barriers or discrimination due to gender, class, ethnicity, race, age, location/region (or area of residence), or any other characteristic, including reasons for choosing an abortion.
-The rights of pregnant persons must not be abridged— according to Supreme Court precedent, a pregnant woman is “one person”.
+- All Canadians have a constitutionally-based right to unrestricted, fully-funded abortion, without legal or other barriers or discrimination due to gender, class, ethnicity, race, age, location/region (or area of residence), or any other characteristic, including reasons for choosing an abortion.
+The rights of pregnant persons must not be abridged—the Supreme Court has said that a pregnant woman is “one person”.

 - Everyone has the right to receive a full range of reproductive healthcare options, services, and information, including (but not limited to) medical and surgical abortion, contraception, family planning services, and comprehensive sexual health education.